The 10 Best Science-Backed Hangover Cures

 Everyone has their go-to hangover salve.
 Many folks live and die by Pedialyte or Gatorade, for example, citing inherent antioxidant properties.
-(Although there’s no scientific evidence to indicate those beverages are effective hangover busters.)
+(For the record: There's no scientific evidence to indicate those beverages are effective hangover busters.)
 Others swear by grease-soaked, bacon-and-potato-loaded breakfasts.
-(Though there’s no science to back that one up, either.)
-And some people get hyper-specific, like globetrotting food-and-booze connoisseur Anthony Bourdain, who revealed his signature cure to Opie Radio: “Aspirin, cold Coca-Cola, smoke a joint, eat some spicy Szechuan food.”
+(Though there's no science to back that one up, either.)
+And some people get hyper-specific, like the late, great Anthony Bourdain, who once revealed his signature cure to Opie Radio: "Aspirin, cold Coca-Cola, smoke a joint, eat some spicy Szechuan food."
 (Also: No evidence.)

 When it comes to curing a hangover, the benefits of good old H2O cannot be emphasized enough.
 Remember: alcohol is a diuretic—a substance that makes you pee more frequently.
 In other words, drinking alcohol causes your body's hydration levels to rapidly decrease.
 Many of the symptoms you feel during a hangover—pounding headache, irrepressible tiredness, bursts of minor vertigo—can be remedied altogether by simply drinking more water.
 A good rule of thumb: Take preventative measures.
 While you're out on the town, drink a glass of water for every alcoholic beverage you imbibe.

 Nowadays, you no longer need to head to the doctor to get an IV drip.
 Around the country, hangover-curing clinics are popping up.
-For instance, take The Hangover Club.
-This service offers 1,000ml-drips of electrolyte-packed solutions that purport to eliminate your hangover in 30 minutes flat.
-And if you’re feeling especially beat, you don’t even have to head into the clinic; their specialists will meet you at home.
+For instance, consider The Hangover Club.
+This service offers 1,000ml drips of electrolyte-packed solutions that purport to eliminate your hangover in 30 minutes flat.
+And if you're feeling especially beat, you don't even have to head into the clinic; their specialists will meet you at home.
 (Just be wary: The drips start at $119, with in-home services starting at $200.)

 Eat some red ginseng.